learn-co-curriculum/react-hooks-props-destructuring/README.md

 be silly!
 Instead, we write our components so that they make use of props, which are passed from their parents.

-To pass props to a component, you add them as attributes when you render them, just like adding attributes to a HTML element:
+To pass props to a component, you add them as attributes when you render the component, just like adding attributes to an HTML element:

 ```jsx
 const movieTitle = "Mad Max"
 <MovieCard title={movieTitle} />
 ```

-The value of a prop is passed in through JSX curly braces.
-As we read before, this value can be anything: a variable, inline values, functions, etc. If your value is a hardcoded string, you can pass it in through double quotes instead:
+The value of the prop is enclosed in JSX curly braces.
+As we read before, this value can be anything: a variable, inline values, functions, etc. If your value is a hard-coded string, however, you can enclose it in double quotes instead:

 ```jsx
 <MovieCard title="Mad Max" />
 ```

-Armed with that knowledge, let's update `MovieCard`s render method to make use of props and make it **dynamic**:
+Armed with that knowledge, let's update `MovieCard` to make it **dynamic** by using props:

 ```jsx
 // parent component